CodorStelian/hm-io-connect-esp-rainmaker/README.md

 - It uses the esp timer to get periodic data from the temperature, humidity, and luminosity sensors.
 - The temperature and humidity values are refreshed every 5 minutes and the luminosity value is refreshed every minute.
 - You can check the temperature, humidity, and luminosity changes in the phone app.
-- There are some demo animations for RGB led ring like pulse and spinner.
-A future advanced implementation will be done.
+- There are some RGB led ring animations like pulse and spinner which are triggered by RainMaker and Wi-Fi events.
 - Toggling the buttons on the phone app should toggle the lightbulbs, and also print messages like these on the ESP32 monitor:

 ```